Gradiant/witdom-core-broker/README.md

 ## Launching java API tests

-The Java test are inside the directory tests/java.
+The Java tests are inside the directory tests/java.
 This directory contains a maven script 'pom.xml' that can be used to compile and package the API client library and to run the example tests.
 Apache maven 3.3.3 or greater is needed to build the API client library and run the tests.
 To build the API client library run the following command:
 ```